ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ## Group Configuration Representation ## {#config-repr}

-The same group configuration representation defined in {{Section 5.1 of I-D.ietf-ace-oscore-gm-admin}} is used, as including configuration properties and status properties.
+The same group configuration representation defined in {{Section 5.1 of I-D.ietf-ace-oscore-gm-admin}} is used, as including configuration parameters and status parameters.

-### Configuration Properties ### {#config-repr-config-properties}
+### Configuration Parameters ### {#config-repr-config-parameters}

-The same configuration properties defined in {{Section 5.1.1 of I-D.ietf-ace-oscore-gm-admin}} are used.
+The same configuration parameters defined in {{Section 5.1.1 of I-D.ietf-ace-oscore-gm-admin}} are used.

-### Status Properties ### {#config-repr-status-properties}
+### Status Parameters ### {#config-repr-status-parameters}

-The same status properties defined in {{Section 5.1.2 of I-D.ietf-ace-oscore-gm-admin}} are used.
+The same status parameters defined in {{Section 5.1.2 of I-D.ietf-ace-oscore-gm-admin}} are used.

 ## Default Values {#default-values}